omni-mcp/isaac-sim-mcp/README.md

-# Isaac Sim MCP Extension
+# Isaac Sim MCP Extension and MCP Server

-This extension enables natural language control of NVIDIA Isaac Sim through the Mechanical, Computer, and Programmable (MCP) framework, allowing simulation manipulation through conversational AI.
+The MCP Server and its extension leverage the Model Context Protocol (MCP) framework to enable natural language control of NVIDIA Isaac Sim, transforming conversational AI inputs into precise simulation manipulation.
+This expansion bridges the MCP ecosystem with embodied intelligence applications.

 ## Features